 Note: I found Steve Spangler’s density chart to be very helpful as I decided which items to use for each layer.
 You could use different liquids if you desire, but make sure the densities of the liquids go from heaviest (or most dense) on the bottom to lightest (least dense) on the top.

-I added layers as follows:
+I added layers of the atmosphere as follows:

 - Dirt = the earth.
 Make sure you pack this down in the cup so dirt won’t float around in the liquids.